 1. Take a broad view of workplace health and safety

 Recent data from the Kaiser Family Foundation revealed that, in June 2020, 36.5% of American adults reported experiencing symptoms of anxiety or depression.
 For those employees who are balancing work, families, their physical and mental health, and navigating life in a pandemic, time is of the essence–and spending time sifting through emails or chat threads to find critical wellness-related information is not ideal.
-Support your employees by making health and wellness related information as easy to access as possible.
+Support your employees and workplace culture by making health and wellness related information as easy to access as possible.
 This may include having a resource document that is displayed through your HR information system, creating a dedicated internal website for health and wellness information, or creating a resource guide that employees can bookmark.
 You can also use programs, like EVERFI’s newest resource Staying Healthy in a Changing Environment to communicate such information.